 We know that education is a life-long learning process and we have worked with colleges and universities in Ohio and West Virginia to provide students with more educational opportunities.
 The Career Center programs can be transformed into a degree.

-For those students who do not qualify for financial aid or for those that assistance does not cover 100% of their educational expenses Adult Technical Training offers a payment plan.
+For those students who do not qualify for financial aid or for those that assistance does not cover 100% of their educational expenses, Adult Technical Training offers an interest free payment plan.

 - All classes are arranged to be paid on a quarterly basis; meaning money is collected quarterly.
 For example, with a full-time program, the entire balance is not due in the first quarter; it is divided throughout the year by the beginning of each quarter.

-- Payments being made to the school, for a student, can be made by cash, check, or Visa or MasterCard.
+- Payments being made can be made by cash, check, or Visa or MasterCard or online through the student portal.

 - Contact The Career Center – Adult Technical Training Financial Aid office at 740-373-6283 for further information.